adrianAlday/stimi/README.md

-tracking whats important for training. its not complicated.
+track just whats important for training. its not that complicated.

 https://stimi.vercel.app/